 Old vine Zinfandel makes up 81% of the grapes in this wine.
 It is blended with 13% Petite Sarah and 6% Merlot.
 Lodi is pretty warm and dry, so the fruit ripens fully and early.
-Hence, the “big” part of the name… 15.5% ABV, physically full bodied.
-It is also big in the sense of rich, ripe, jammy fruit and spiciness.
+Hence, the “big” part of the name… 15.5% ABV, physically full-bodied.

 Aromatically, it is redolent with blackberries, black cherry, pomegranate, and black peppercorns.
 On the palate, the fruit is lush and smooth, velvety, with low acidity but enough of a backbone to provide structure.

 Barbecue would make a great pairing for this old vine zin.
-I’d also recommend blue cheese, or a blue cheese burger (even better).
-Though it is not a sweet wine, it is fruity enough, and full bodied enough, to pair with dark chocolates or bittersweet chocolate desserts (not too sweet though).
+I’d also recommend blue cheese, or a blue cheeseburger (even better).
+Though it is not a sweet wine, it is fruity enough, and full-bodied enough, to pair with dark chocolates or bittersweet chocolate desserts (not too sweet though).
 Also consider other slightly sweet, earthy foods like roasted beets, winter squashes, and roast carrots, or hearty chewy grains.

 In over 10 years of teaching about wine, I have always encouraged exploration.
 I’m happy I opened my mind to this wine.
 The style may not be for me, but I know most people will be happy to find a big smooth wine to snuggle up with.
 At $15-$18/bottle it’s a good choice.